 Oral sedation is medicine in a pill form, typically in the benzodiazepine family, that produces a sedative effect.
 It can be combined with other medications that provide an analgesic effect along with a drowsy and amnesia effect of sedative.

 What Is IV Sedation?

-Dental IV sedation is the deeper form of sedation administered directly into the vein by a qualified dentist or anesthetist through an IV catheter at the start of the procedure, enabling it to take effect very quickly.
+Dental IV sedation is the deeper form of sedation administered directly into the vein by a qualified dentist in Greensboro NC or anesthetist through an IV catheter at the start of the procedure, enabling it to take effect very quickly.